Barry Murray of APD Calgary is the 2017 Jobber News Counterperson of the Year. (Photo by Christina Ryan)

 “We deal with a lot of older equipment and sometimes searching for parts takes time.
 But Barry does it.
 He goes through the books or looks on the Internet or however he does it.
 He’s readily available to take the time to find what we need.”

-Rob Sinclair, owner of Gateway Autopro in Calgary, said Murray has come through for him recently when he needed yellow headlights for an older car he was working on.
+Rob Sinclair, owner of Gateway Autopro in Calgary, said Murray came through for him recently when he needed yellow headlights for an older car he was working on.
 Everywhere Sinclair looked was a dead end.
 Until he asked Murray, that is.

 That kind of attitude is hard to find, they said.